clemcer/loggifly/README.md

 The `config.yaml` is passed to each worker via [Docker Configs](https://docs.docker.com/reference/cli/docker/config/) (_see example_).<br>
 It stays the same except that you set `swarm_services` instead of `containers` or use the `SWARM_SERVICES` environment variable. <br>

-If normal `containers` are set additionally to `swarm_services` LoggiFly will also look for these containers on every node.
+If normal `containers` are set instead of or additionally to `swarm_services` LoggiFly will also look for these containers on every node.

 **Docker Compose**